manavdakshini/bedrock/sample/gettingstarted.md

     ![](./Images/login.png)

-    Alternatively, you can also find these values on the **CloudLabs** Environment tab.

     ![](./Images/signin.png)

 2. After signing in to the AWS Management Console, choose the region **US-EAST-1 (N. Virginia)** from the drop-down menu.